asbjborg/asbjborg.github.io/_drafts/building-a-bidirectional-obsidian-jekyll-sync-engine.md

 ├── core/
 │   ├── engine.py    # The brains of the operation
 │   ├── types.py     # The vocabulary
-│   └── conflict.py  # The peacekeeper
+│   ├── conflict.py  # The peacekeeper
+│   └── atomic.py    # The safety net
 └── handlers/
     ├── post.py      # The post whisperer
     └── media.py     # The image wizard